nonprofittechy/PS-HotDocs/README.md

 ```

 ## Run the Dialog scripts
 You'll run each of these scripts from the PowerShell prompt.
-When you run a script in PowerShell, you need to type in a ampersand "&" before the path to the script.
+A quirk of PowerShell is that when you run a script in PowerShell, you need to type in a ampersand "&" before the path to the script.
+This tells PowerShell that you want to run the text in quotes as a script instead of interpreting it literally.

 Open the PowerShell window.
 Type in an "&".
 Then, just drag and drop the script itself to the PowerShell commandline to add its path to the prompt.